 Operational agility – the ability to flex and scale with hiring demands – is the biggest current challenge for internal TA teams.
 It’s difficult to predict broad patterns and trends in the talent market, even as many industries and organizations begin recovery.
 It’s even tougher for employers and internal TA teams to predict what roles they will need to fill, when they will need to fill them and how many positions.
 TA teams need to be equipped to scale up quickly and cost effectively, on demand.

-Given the complexities of this year and the unique situations for every business, organizations would be smart to focus internal know-how on providing strategic direction.
+Given the unique situations for every business, organizations would be smart to focus internal know-how on providing strategic direction.
 Internal TA is well equipped to set the direction, and external providers can help add scale as the demand for recruiting resources changes.
 As organizations determine the best structure for their TA function and the investments required, they should base decisions on gaining the greatest business impact for every recruiting dollar spent.

 The Power of External Talent Acquisition Partners

 Global talent leaders across industries turn to Recruitment Process Outsourcing (RPO) providers to gain expertise and cost efficiencies.
 RPO providers work with clients to recruit more effectively, while assuming accountability for results.
-The events of 2020 have further reinforced the benefit of outsourcing aspects of recruiting to build a flexible and scalable talent acquisition function.
+The pandemic further reinforced the benefit of outsourcing aspects of recruiting to build a flexible and scalable talent acquisition function.

 Organizations who outsource in full, or in a hybrid model, benefit from a trusted partner who helps manage the complexity of TA operations and navigate the constantly changing technology ecosystem, regulatory environments and dynamic talent markets.
 And with the uncertainty surrounding talent markets and long-term talent needs in many industries – external partners allow the flexibility to scale resources and investments up and down as needed.